Self Organising Engineering Team

 - The need for the problem

-- The solution decided Technical Design Documents, Architecture Design Records (ADRs) and Request for Clarification (RFCs) have been historically relied upon
+- The solution decided Technical Design Documents, Architecture Design Records (ADRs) and Request for Clarification (RFCs) have been historically relied upon to help the engineers visualise the solution and to identify tradeoffs and bottlenecks.
+It’s turtles all the way down and it’s all about how much we need to drill down into defining specs as per the maturity of the team.

 Product